angrotheman/vanilla-essence/libs/vanilla-essence/README.md

 # Vanilla Essence

-This library is based on [Vanilla Extract](https://vanilla-extract.style/), and adds key features of [Tailwind CSS](https://tailwindcss.com/) and [Stylex](https://www.youtube.com/watch?v=ur-sGzUWId4).
+Vanilla Essence is a library that builds upon [Vanilla Extract](https://vanilla-extract.style/) and includes key features of [Tailwind CSS](https://tailwindcss.com/) and [Stylex](https://www.youtube.com/watch?v=ur-sGzUWId4).
+If you currently use Vanilla Extract, you can easily switch to Vanilla Essence by updating your library and imports.

-First read the documentation of [Vanilla Extract](https://vanilla-extract.style/).
-It works exactly the same, only now with a few more advantages.

-If you currently use [Vanilla Extract](https://vanilla-extract.style/), you can simply swap the library, configure it and update your imports and everything should run fine.

-## Configure Vanilla Essence:
+## Getting Started:

 To use `Vanilla Essence`, you must create a config-file and call the `initStyle` method.
+This method provides you with a typed modified `style` and `themeSprinkles` method.
+You can place the file anywhere you want, but a good option is to create a file named `style.config.css.ts` in the globals `style` folder of your application.
 This file must be a `.css.ts` file, otherwise it will not work.
-This method then provides you with a perfectly typed custom `style` and `responsiveStyle` method.
-You can place the file anywhere you want.
-A good option is to create a file named `style.config.css.ts` in the globals `style` folder of your application.

 The easiest way to set everything up is as follows: